barad1tos/Python-Scripts/README.md

 ---

-## How It All Connects (Detailed Architecture)
+## How it all connects (detailed architecture)

-Let’s get nerdy for a sec.
-Here’s a file-level breakdown of how `Genres Autoupdater v2.0` ticks under the hood:
+Let's get nerdy for a sec.
+Here's a file-level breakdown of how `Genres Autoupdater v2.0` ticks under the hood:

 ```mermaid
 flowchart TD